SER400 - Virtual and Augmented Interfaces

 |Scheduled learning activities - cloud (online)||

-1 x 1 hour online content per week (recordings provided), 1 x 1 hour online seminar per week.
-Students are required to attend and participate in practical activities at the Geelong Waurn Ponds Campus on the particular scheduled day during the trimester intensive week (typically week 9).
+Online independent and collaborative learning including a 1 x 1 hour seminar per week.
+Students are required to attend and participate in practical laboratory activities at the Waurn Ponds (Geelong) Campus for the scheduled sessions during the trimester intensive activities as detailed in the unit site.

 The unit introduces students to the principles and applications of virtual and augmented interfaces, as well as how to critically review the technology and propose new solutions.
 The unit will begin by introducing the principles of Human Computer Interaction (HCI) and relevant modern technologies.
 The unit will then consider case studies of recent technological advances in virtual and augmented interfaces, and students will be required to critically review the introduction of these technologies.
 Finally students will work in teams to propose a solution to an existing problem and present their proposed solution in the form of a mock-up or prototype using an appropriate technological platform.